neilc720/league-of-legends-statistics/README.md

 > - Think of an overview for the project, your motivation, and the target audience.

 ## Motivation & Audience
-- **As players**: We find it interesting to dive deeper into game statistics and analyze the early-game meta.
+- **As average players**: We find it interesting to dive deeper into game statistics and analyze the early-game meta.
 - **Esports analysts & coaches**: Understanding early-game strategies that lead to success.
 - **Competitive players**: Gaining insights into effective playstyles.
 - **Game designers & analysts**: Evaluating balance in early-game mechanics.